Free Social Listening Tools: What You Actually Get in 2026

 Here is what sets the Xpoz free tier apart from other no-cost social listening features:

-- 100,000 results per month.
+- up to 400,000 results per month.
 Enough volume to run continuous monitoring, not just spot checks.
 This covers ongoing brand tracking, competitor analysis, and campaign measurement simultaneously.

 - Full boolean search operators.
 Queries like

 ("brand name" OR #brandhashtag) AND review NOT spamwork out of the box, giving you precision filtering from day one. - Cross-platform coverage.
-Both Twitter/X and Instagram are included, covering public posts, comments, engagement metrics, and user profiles across the two largest conversation platforms.
+Twitter/X, Instagram, TikTok, and Reddit are all included, covering public posts, comments, engagement metrics, and user profiles across four major conversation platforms.

 - Bot and authenticity detection.
 Twitter accounts include inauthenticity probability scores, helping you filter genuine conversation from bot-amplified noise.
 This feature typically sits behind $500+/month paywalls on legacy platforms.